When Two Glamorous Worlds Collide: Fashion and Hotel Collaborations

 Exclusive hotel brand Aman has launched a fashion collection inspired by its philosophy of creating sanctuaries in stunning locations and connecting guests to the spirit of a place.

 The Essentials by Aman, designed and made in Italy, comprises of active, swim, lounge, resort and knit wear plus accessories for men and women.
-The clean lines and subtle prints are inspired by Aman destinations while the colour palette is also drawn from Aman’s locations.
+The clean lines and subtle prints (the embodiment of stealth wealth/quiet luxury) are inspired by Aman destinations while the colour palette is also drawn from Aman’s locations.
 Think warm terracotta for Amanjena, Marrakech; sea blue and deep green for the azure seas and olive groves of Amanzoe, Greece; and warm yellow for the desert landscapes of Amangiri, USA.

 “Creating The Essentials has allowed us to work with some exceptional artisans to select the very best materials,” says Kristina Romanova, director fo product development at Aman.
 “We hope our guests will see the expression of the Aman brand in each and every piece.”